roguehistory/DIGH-HIST3812/content/en/news/Week Three.md

 {{< alert theme="warning" >}} If you have any suggestions on what you would like to see on this page, let me know.
 If you would like to make a contribution to this page, PLEASE let me know!
 {{< /alert >}}

-Weekly MEME:
+**Weekly MEME:**

 I've decided to do weekly memes and post them here for you.
 Use Hypothes.is to comment on them.
 Give me your thoughts on whether memes can be facilitators of Digital History.
+What does a meme like this say about the perceptions of Historians, Public Historians and Archaeologists?
+(PS: I Love MEMES).

 ![Week Three Meme](MEMES/ArkPHMeme.png)